15 Digital Marketing Metrics to Focus On for Business Growth

 …generate through that particular marketing channel.

-For example, if your Facebook ad campaign ran for a week and generated 100 sales worth $5,000 USD and…
+For example, if you ran your Facebook ad campaign for a week and generated 100 sales worth $5,000 USD and…

 …a total of 2,000 website visitors in the same period, then your RPV would come down to $2.50 USD.